jmount1992/jmount1992.github.io/_posts/2023-03-15-UnderstandingTheWeb.md

 excerpt: Understanding the basics of the web is critical in helping you develop website and web applications.
 This article presents the basics of how the web works, what happens when we enter a web address into a browser, and how we could go about creating a website.
 By the end of this article you should understand the difference between a web-server, a client, dynamic and static websites, and know of some tools that can help make your life easier if you wish to create your own website.
 ---

-Understanding the basics of the web is critical in helping you develop website and web applications.
+Understanding the basics of the web is critical in helping you develop websites and web applications.
 This article presents the basics of how the web works, what happens when we enter a web address into a browser, and how we could go about creating a website.
 By the end of this article you should understand the difference between a web-server, a client, dynamic and static websites, and know of some tools that can help make your life easier if you wish to create your own website.
 This is not meant to be a deep dive, but rather provide you with some basic knowledge to help you understand the basics and get started.
 If you are already familiar with the web, and are interested in creating your own website, check out the <a href="javascript: document.body.scrollIntoView(false);">related articles</a> down below.

 **Prerequisites**: None